chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 - Raya: "You already planned to raid my camp while I was asleep."
 	- Nomad: "And you already planned to sneak into our precious river."
-- "Look, I just wanted to find Sisu from the myths, and you wouldn't have let me near your river stream.
-She's not here, I've done no harm, so I will leave your family alone and be on my way."
+- "You wouldn't have let me near your river stream.
+But I've done no harm, so I will leave your family alone and be on my way."
 	- The nomad leader blocks her with a spear.
 	- "Not so fast.
 You think we'll just let you go?
 You lied to us.
 We're taking your jade pieces, and your animal mount…"
-	- A nomad interrupts: "And her father's chain-whip-sword-weapon-thing!
+	- Another nomad interrupts: "And her father's chain-whip-sword-weapon-thing!
 It's so epic!"
 	- The leader, "…and your Dragon Gem piece, please.
 And *then* you'll be on your way.
 You can take back your lemongrass too, it tastes nothing like they said."
 - Raya: "But you've never seen lemongrass before, you wouldn’t be able to tell if it were actually padipepper?"
 	- The nomads start to droop their limbs.
 Raya smirks.
-One by one, they all collapse.
+	- One by one, they all collapse.
 They mumble, “You *binturi*…”
 - A small crack forms in the ground…

 #### Past: Druun unleashed